From Hell letter: Background

-The murder of Mary Ann Nichols on 31 August 1888 resulted in increased media attention focusing on the individual known as "the Whitechapel murderer" and, later, "Leather Apron".
+The murder of Mary Ann Nichols on 31 August 1888 resulted in increased media attention focusing on the suspect known as "the Whitechapel murderer" and, later, "Leather Apron".
 The grotesque mutilation upon Nichols and later victims was generally described as involving their bodies having been "ripped up" and residents spoke of their worries of a "ripper" or "high rip" gang.
-However, the identification of the killer as Jack the Ripper did not occur until after 27 September, when the offices of Central News Ltd received the "Dear Boss" letter.
+The identification of the killer as Jack the Ripper occurred after 27 September, when the offices of Central News Ltd received the "Dear Boss" letter.
 The author of this letter signed the letter "Yours truly, Jack the Ripper", vowing to continue "ripping [prostitutes]" until his arrest.
 The author of this letter also threatened to remove and post the ears of his next victim to the police.

 While newsmen considered this letter a mere joke, they decided after two days to notify Scotland Yard of the matter.
 The double murder of Elizabeth Stride and Catherine Eddowes took place the night that the police received the "Dear Boss" letter.
 The Central News people received a second communication known as the "Saucy Jacky" postcard on 1 October 1888, the day after the double murder, and the message was duly passed over to the authorities.
 Copies of both messages were soon posted to the public in the hopes that the writing style would be recognised.
 While the police felt determined to discover the author of both messages, they found themselves overwhelmed by the media circus around the Ripper killings and soon received a large amount of material, most of it useless.